rcastillo9x/multilanguage-doc/content/en/docs/Languages/rust/basic-rust.md

 ---
-title: "Another Tutorial"
+title: "Basic Rust"
+linkTitle: "Basic"
 date: 2017-01-05
-weight: 5
+weight: 2
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---